 Students are admitted to this program every three years, forming a cohort with their colleagues in the other Master of Fine Arts programs in theatre practice.

-Applicants need to do an interview, either on campus or at one of the university or resident theatre association sites, and an audition.
+Applicants need to do an interview either on campus or at one of the university or resident theatre association sites.

 Students should see the program website for application deadlines and admission terms.